Shruti-chauhan-crypto/gsoc-prep/day4-reflection.md

-#DAY 4 Reflection
+# Day 4 Reflection

-##What I learned today
+## What did I learn today?
-Today, I learned Git and Github in detail, their all commonds init, branch, push, fetch, pull, etc. i also learned about difference between git and github.
+Today, I learned Git and GitHub in detail, including important commands such as `init`, `branch`, `push`, `fetch`, and `pull`.
+I also learned the difference between Git and GitHub and how they work together in open-source development.

-##What git command felt confusing?
+## Which Git command felt confusing?
-Branch command is confusing beacuse it have different merge techniques and conflicts, but i learned all patientially and improve my knowledge.
+The branch command felt confusing because it involves different concepts like merging and handling conflicts.
+However, by practicing patiently, I was able to understand it better and improve my knowledge.

-##What improved compared to earlier?
+## What improved compared to earlier?
-Earlier, I'm so cofused about all functionalities of github but now i understand all things.
+Earlier, I was very confused about the different functionalities of GitHub.
+Now, I have a clearer understanding of how GitHub works and how it is used for version control and collaboration.